mdietrichstein/digitalpreservation-dmp-generator/README.md

 ## How to run

 1. Check out project
-2. Run `./gradlew clea eclipse` in terminal
+2. Run `./gradlew clean eclipse` in terminal
 3. In Eclipse: `File -> Import -> General -> Existing Projects into Workspace` and choose the root folder of this repository
 4. In Eclipse: Find `DmpGeneratorApplication.java` and right-click then `Run As -> Java Application`